C2C CTF Writeups

 # a * b^-1 = val mod N

-# i use rational reconstruction (Euclidean algorithm variant)
+# We use rational reconstruction (Euclidean algorithm variant)

 # Target size: a, b ~ 2^1000.
 N ~ 2^2048.